A cell decomposition of the Fulton MacPherson operad: Cacti and open cells of the moduli space

 \subsection{Operations on the cacti spaces}

 The cacti spaces have the structure of an operad only up to homotopy, in the sense that there are composition maps

 satisfying the associativity axioms of operad structure maps \cite{Benoit} only up to (higher) homotopy.
+See Remark 2.3.19 in \cite{Kaufmann} for an example where strict associativity fails.
 The only point $id \in \C_1$ is a unit up to homotopy.
 The composition maps satisfy strictly the equivariance axioms.

 In addition there are multiplication maps that satisfy strict associativity.
 The composition maps and the multiplication maps define the structure of an operad with multiplication up to (higher) homotopy.
 We define first the multiplication maps $\mu_{k,h}$. \begin{Prop} (McClure-Smith) \cite{MS-cos} For each $k,h \in \N_+$ there is a binary operator, the star product